newrushbolt/alertmanager-openresty-filter/README.md

 Rejecting creating the silence because project_matcher_is_regex.<br><a href="http://wiki.company.com/silences#project_matcher_is_regex">Check the docs</a>
 ```

-Although Alertmanager web-interface follows redirects as well as `http --follow`, it doesn't show you the error body, so in order to read error decription and got to link you will need to hit F12 and check the response:
+Although Alertmanager web-interface follows redirects as well as `http --follow`, it doesn't show you the error body.
+In order to read error decription and got to link you will need to hit F12 and check the response:
 ![rejected silence](./images/rejected_silence.png)